 Location: At river mile 0.8 on Birch Creek, about 1.5 miles south of Barnsdall in Osage County, Oklahoma, and about 20 miles southwest of Bartlesville in Washington County, Oklahoma.

 Purpose: Flood control, water supply, water quality control, recreation, and fish and wildlife.

-History of Construction: Construction began in November 1973 and the impoundment ceremony was held in March 1977.
+History of Construction: Construction began in November 1973.
+The project was completed for full flood control operation in March 1977.

-Type of Structure: The dam is a rolled earth-filled embankment about 3,193 feet long and rises to a maximum height of about 97 feet above the streambed, and has a top width of 32 feet..
-A 24 foot wide surfaced roadwayruns along the crest of the dam.
+Type of Structure: The rolled earth-filled embankment is 3,193 feet long, rises about 97 feet above the streambed, and has a top width of 32 feet.

-Hydrologic Data: The flood of record occurred in May 1943 with an estimated peak discharge of 11,600 cfs and a volume of 32,930 acre-feet, which is equivalent to 9.36 inches of runoff from the upstream drainage area.
+Hydrologic Data: The maximum flood volume was in May 1943 with 32,930 acre-feet.
+May 2019 had an estimated peak inflow of 28,900 cfs and a volume of 28,900 acre-feet, which is equivalent to 8.21 inches of runoff from the upstream drainage area.